franbonafina/mePage/README.md

 # **mePage**

-This is a single page, single screen responsive site template
+This is a single screen responsive site .

 ### If you wanna run locally to make your changes and port it: